chauff/cse1500-web-transcripts/Lecture-6.md

 console.log(ejs.render(template, context));
 ```

 Let's take a first look at EJS.
-For this exercise, we will use node's **REPL** (*Read-Eval-Print Loop*).
+For this exercise, we will use Node's **REPL** (*Read-Eval-Print Loop*).
 It is the **Node.js shell**; any valid JavaScript which can be written in a script can be passed to the REPL as well.
-It useful for experimenting with node.js, and figuring out some of Javascript's more eccentric behaviors.
-To start the REPL, simply type `node` in the terminal and the node shell becomes available, indicated by `>`.
+It useful for experimenting with Node.js, and figuring out some of JavaScript's more eccentric behaviors.
+To start the REPL, simply type `node` in the terminal and the Node shell becomes available, indicated by `>`.
 Try it out for yourself and type each of the JavaScript code lines above into the shell, ending each line with `<ENTER>`.

 If after the `var ejs = require('ejs');` line you receive an `Error: Cannot find module 'ejs'` error, exit the shell (to do so, type `.exit`).
 You need to install the `ejs` module.
 To do this, run `npm install ejs` and then go back to the REPL.